 Think deeply about how and why we do the things we do

-Work together to actively design out risk, reduce, or mitigate risks
+Work together to actively design out, reduce, or mitigate risks

 Share what we learn with each other to shape our shared future

-AWC resources, programs and services are created to identify and address the root causes of stress, rather than just the symptoms.
+The Arts Wellbeing Collective resources, programs and services are created to identify and address the root causes of stress, rather than just treat the symptoms.